ivastar/MAST_Exoplanet_Demo/README.md

-# MAST_Exoplanet_Demo
+# MAST Exoplanet Demos
-A demo on how to explore and download HST and Kepler data from MAST.
+A demo on how to explore and download HST and Kepler data from MAST with either the API or the astroquery library.
+Both were developed by Clara Brasseur (@ceb8).